Hygiene Education Training

 • Hygiene education training improves health and expands the impact of clean water.

-• The hygiene education program works with community members to identify any hygiene practices in need of improvement.
+• Our hygiene education program works with community members to identify any hygiene practices in need of improvement.

 Our Training Model